ropellad/LDD3-Notes/Chapter_9_Communicating_with_Hardware.md

 ## Chapter 9: Communicating with Hardware

 Chapter goal: Understand how a driver can access I/O ports and I/O memory while being portable across Linux platforms.
+This chapter mainly works with the parallel port found on older machines.
+It may not apply to current computers as much, but the concepts are still important to understand.

 ### I/O Ports and I/O Memory